FaithAlone.net

 Notice above, that even though he disagrees with Salvation by faith alone, he acknowledges that "many" during his time believed it.
 And, this was 1,000 years before the Reformation.

-Vitally, it needs to be understood that I do not quote any of these authors to imply that they were consistent in their teaching of this doctrine.
+Vitally, it needs to be understood that these authors are not quoted to imply that they were consistent in their teaching of this doctrine.
 Even today, most who profess Salvation by faith alone may contradict themselves within the same sermon, or the very next day.
 Instead, the positive quotes are instances of glimmers of light, and the negative quotes are proofs that the doctrine, though often repudiated, was nonetheless in existence.

-Salvation by faith alone is not new, because it's what the Apostles, and Jesus Christ taught.
+Salvation by faith alone is not new, because it is what the Apostles, and Jesus Christ taught.
 There is no other way to be justified before a perfect, holy God, and many throughout history understood that.